About

 Are you going to keep the imposition Layouts in Spectrolite also?

-Not longterm — but they’re staying there for now since Spectrolite’s Layouts still has a few features that aren’t available in Layout Department yet.
+Spectrolite’s Layouts still have a few features that aren’t available in Layout Department.
 Eventually, once we’ve built all the features needed in Layout Department, we plan to remove the imposition layouts entirely from Spectrolite.
 At that point, you’d use this layout app for imposing and then send the print files to Spectrolite for color separation.